Halt unnecessary C-sections, NHRC urges govt

 The National Human Rights Commission has urged the secretary of the Directorate General of Health Services to halt unnecessary C-sections, enhance women's awareness in this regard, and penalise those responsible for the abnormal spike in Caesareans.

-In a press statement, the NHRC urged the government to investigate the root cause of this surge in C-sections and swiftly impose restrictions on unnecessary caesarean deliveries.
+In a press statement yesterday, the NHRC urged the government to investigate the root cause of this surge in C-sections and swiftly impose restrictions on unnecessary caesarean deliveries.

 Quoting a recent news report on 71TV, it said that a pregnant woman was pressured into a C-section at Midford Hospital, despite previous successful vaginal deliveries.
 She also faced offensive remarks and was harassed by the doctor, even though she later birthed her child at a different government hospital in Mugda.